A female first time manager asking for details about the job

 Identifying and Developing Potential

-Effective talent planning starts with recognising potential within the team.
+Effective talent planning involves recognising potential within the team.
 First-time managers might struggle to identify employees with high potential and provide them with growth opportunities.
 Training equips managers with the ability to assess team members' strengths, weaknesses, and aspirations, enabling them to make informed decisions about promotions, job rotations, and skill development initiatives.
 By fostering the growth of their team members, managers contribute to a more engaged and motivated workforce.

 A first time manager learning the intricacies of talent planning

-Minimising Turnover
+Minimizing Turnover

 High turnover rates can be detrimental to any organisation.
 When first-time managers lack training in talent planning, they might struggle to create an environment that retains top performers.
 Talented employees often leave when they feel their skills are not being recognised or their growth is stagnating.
 With proper training, new managers can implement strategies to keep their team members motivated, engaged, and committed to the organisation's mission.